invisiblegaudi/reactiveskyscanner/FOLLOW-UP.md

 ### Q) How did you find the test overall?
 If you have any suggestions on how we can improve the test or our API, we'd love to hear them.
 > The test was nice and straightforward, skyscanner is a very familiar UI!
 My comment on all tests is that it would be better to have a running open source project you could add to rather then build something never to be used, its such a waste of time for unsuccessful applicants!
 If your api could spit out properties starting with a lowercase char that'd be nice!
 I hated mixing them into my results JSON but for speed and conciseness' sake I had to leave them in. - Thanks!
 John.

+- technical
+- culturla
+- how the web works
+- algorithm
+- scalablility
+- examples of collaboration
+  - challenges
+  - mistakes
+  -
+- teamwork skills
+- teaching
+- continous improvement
+- have examples from projects
+ - situations of conflict
+ - challenges
+ - mistakes
+- breaking down barriers
+- freedom to use own skills to solve problems
+- scalable
+- automonmy

+- frontentd
+- reactjs
+- nodejs
+- managnig projects
+- single page apps
+- html, css
+- backend, python, java
+- deployment
+- complex project
+- can ask what project

+- cracking the coding interview
+- recommend ideas, improvements to the application